aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The middle band of "on device failures" are those with similar response times to many successful requests.
 These are the tests cancelled before completion.
 They had a successful link to the server but the test was interrupted by an incoming phone call or the app was otherwise switched to the background.
 In line with the application's design goals these tests were aborted, their response time recorded and marked as on device failures.

 The uppermost band forms a clear line around 30 seconds in response time.
 This is the standard time-out length for a web service request on an iOS device.
 Requests without a response are aborted by the system.
 Interestingly, the majority of these failures occurred when the device travelled more than 100m.
+In such cases, the device is more likely to change mobile network cell tower or enter areas of weaker signal, preventing completion of the exchange.

-The tests which failed their reference check appear to follow a similar trend to the successful tests.
-This is due to the fact that their web service requests were able to complete successfully from the device's point of view.
+Tests with failed reference checks returned data inconsistent with the reference files in the web application's archive.
+Similarly, the majority occurred when the device travelled more than approximately 50m in the test period.
+This indicates changing mobile network environment interrupts reception of response data.

 The scatterplot shows enough noise to produce R-squared values that are less than ideal.
 Each value of distance produces a range of response times due to several factors, most notably the response payload size varies by request type.
 Distance values are not perfect either as consideration must be given to the GPS receiver's desired and possible accuracy.